Ericsson/codechecker/docs/analyzer/checker_and_analyzer_configuration.md

 1. It can be specified directly with the flag `--config=<CONFIGURATION>`.
 2. It can be specified with the flag `--config-file=<FILE>` which is equivalent to passing the content of the file to `"--config"`.
-3. If these frags are both absent (or they specify the empty string as configuration), then for each source file Clang-Tidy will attempt to find a file named `.clang-tidy` located in the closest path directory of that source file and reads configuration from this file (if it exists).
+3. If these flags are both absent (or they specify the empty string as configuration), then for each source file Clang-Tidy will attempt to find a file named `.clang-tidy` located in the closest path directory of that source file and reads configuration from this file (if it exists).